 If I use HiFi Reading do I have to buy or print any materials?

-Yes, you will need paper copies of the passages for the student to read.
-You can download the student materials to use with the DIBELS assessment on the HiFi Reading app for free.
+Yes, you will need paper copies of the student materials.
+There is no charge to download the student materials.

 How do I turn on Hifi Reading in my DDS account?